Current account deficit shrinks a whopping 73pc to under $3 billion, economic survey reveals

 The provisional GDP growth rate for fiscal year 2020 is estimated at negative 0.38 per cent on the basis of 2.67, -2.64 and -0.59pc growth in agricultural, industrial and services sectors respectively, Special Assistant to the Prime Minister on Finance Hafeez Sheikh said on Thursday while unveiling the Pakistan Economic Survey 19-20.

-While speaking to reporters, SAPM Sheikh said that the government had inherited an economy deep in debt, with depleting foreign reserves.
-He said that the incumbent government was looking at a potential default.
+While speaking to reporters, SAPM Sheikh said that the government had inherited an economy deep in debt, with depleting foreign reserves, adding that when the PTI government took power, it was looking at a potential default.

 The growth seen in the past government's tenure, Sheikh said, was being achieved by taking loans from abroad and then spending it in the country.